RobertvBraam/Scrutinize/README.md

 ### Vulnerability Assessment

 The vulnerability assessment is done by scanning the dependencies of specified project with the tooling natively integrated by npm (e.g. `npm audit`) and Nuget (e.g. `dotnet list package --vulnerable`).
 Both package managers are based on the Github Advisory Database ([npm](https://github.blog/2021-10-07-github-advisory-database-now-powers-npm-audit/) and [Nuget](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/)) to determine what vulnerabilities are present in the packages.
-The assessment will output a list of vulnerabilities contianing the package name, version, severity and vulnerability reference url.
+The assessment will output a list of vulnerabilities contianing the package name, version, severity and the vulnerability reference url.

 ### License Compliance